-As a natural alternative to dryer sheets, you can add a few drops of essential oils (I love Purification blend and lemon for this application!) to a couple wool dryer balls and toss them in with your load.
-They’ll help with static and give your clothing a mild, fress scent.
-(Purification blend is also a wonder on urine and vomit smells — from one mother to another!)
+As a natural alternative to dryer sheets, you can add a few drops of essential oils (I love Purification blend and lemon for this application!) to a couple of wool dryer balls and toss them in with your load.
+They’ll help with static and give your clothing a mild, fresh scent.
+(Purification blend is also wonderful on urine and vomit smells — from one mother to another!)

 05. Glass Water Bottle

 If you’re going to be ingesting your essential oils, again you’ll want to stay away from plastic bottles.
 A glass water bottle is your best bet!
 (Only ingest oils labeled as supplements from a company you trust.)

 These are the perfect size for holding all your essential oil recipes!
 Rubs, scrubs, and lotions also look pretty lovely in little glass jars!

 Another way to take essential oils internally is to create your own capsules by adding a few drops of different oils to the capsules, then swallowing like you would any pill.
 You can find lots of ideas for this online, by researching the essential oil company that you trust.

 08. Storage Shelf

 If you’re anything like me, once you get started with essential oils, there’ll be no end to your collection — you’ll want to try every oil, every blend, and even create your own blends and mixtures.
 Of course, you’ll need a lovely place to keep your oils at home, so grab up one of these shelves (actually a nail polish shelf!) to stay organized.
 (Bonus points if you organize by color… or alphabetically!)